 In particular, it’s provided to various segments of the population—including seniors, children, pregnant women, and people with disabilities--who have limited incomes and resources.

-One of the peculiarities related to Medicaid is that many seniors have to “spend down” the bulk of their assets before they can benefit from its assistance—which can be summed up by saying it pays for many of the same services that tend to be covered by Medicare as well as the majority of the costs associated with long-term care provided by skilled-nursing facilities, hospice care, and some home health services.
+One of the peculiarities related to Medicaid is that many seniors have to “spend down” the bulk of their assets before they can benefit from its assistance.
+This can can be summed up by saying it pays for many of the same services that tend to be covered by Medicare as well as the majority of the costs associated with long-term care provided by skilled-nursing facilities, hospice care, and some home health services.

 That’s an overly basic look at what Medicaid can provide to seniors, though, as the services covered by the program varies from state to state.
 To learn more about how Medicaid works where you live, go to State Medicaid & CHIP Profiles.